 Single-purpose dashboard.
 3–5 tabs, styled, plug-and-play with the data shape you already have.
 The thing you'd build if you had a free weekend and the skill to do it.

 You have a workbook held together with VLOOKUP and prayer.
-I rebuild it: clean architecture, formulas that survive the next PM, Power Query where it earns its keep, dashboard if you want one.
+I rebuild it: clean structure, documented formulas, Power Query where it earns its keep, dashboard if you want one.
+Outcomes depend on the source workbook — scoping call before commit.

 Retainer · Recurring, monthly

 8–12 hrs/month.
-Monthly reporting + pay-app prep support + ad-hoc Excel questions.
-For shops that have a PM running the books but want a power user on call.
+Monthly reporting + pay-app prep + ad-hoc Excel and Power Query questions.
+For shops with a PM running the books who want a workbook power user on call.

 2–4 hrs/month.
-Keep your workbooks working: minor updates, fixes, small add-ons.
-The retainer that prevents your custom build from rotting after delivery.
+Keep your workbooks working: minor updates, formula fixes, small add-ons.
+Stops your custom build from drifting out of sync as contracts and reporting needs change.

 Why this exists

 The construction industry runs on workbooks.
-Subs in the $5M–$50M range can't afford Procore plus Primavera plus a custom ERP, but they're managing $20M backlogs on spreadsheets held together with VLOOKUP and prayer.
-They're underbilling.
-They're missing change orders.
-They're reconciling manually every month and losing margin to it.
+Subs in the $5M–$50M range can't always justify Procore plus Primavera plus a custom ERP, and a lot of them are managing real backlogs on spreadsheets held together with VLOOKUP and prayer.
+The pain shows up the same way every time: missed change orders, manual monthly reconciliation, and margin leaking out of the gap between the bid and the bill.

 Built Dirty / Builds is that kit, productized.
-The templates are stripped versions of what shipped on a real job.
-The custom builds are the same systems, adapted to your company.
-The retainer is me on retainer.
+The templates are generalized versions of what runs on real jobs.
+The custom builds are the same patterns adapted to your contracts and reporting cadence.
+The retainer is workbook help on a monthly engagement.

 How it works